AGracefulWatchman/CASI/README.md

 1. What is your full legal name?

+2. Were you reccomended to us by a current group member?
+If so, who?

-2. What economic policies do you support?
+3. What economic policies do you support?
 Write a couple sentences why.

-3. What social values and policies do you support and why?
+4. What social values and policies do you support and why?

-2. Describe your political ideology, give a defense of it in a few sentences.
+5. Describe your political ideology, give a defense of it in a few sentences.

-3. What is your religion?
+6. What is your religion?
 Please give a definitive defense on why you believe it.

-4. What is your nationality?
+7. What is your nationality?

-5. What do you believe is the greatest threat to your country?
+8. What do you believe is the greatest threat to your country?

-6. What are some proactive solutions to face what is to come?
+9. What are some proactive solutions to face what is to come?

-7. Please link all your social media accounts including YouTube if applicable.
+10. Please link all your social media accounts including YouTube if applicable.

-8. Are you able to purchase a firearm?
+11. Are you able to purchase a firearm?

-9. Describe yourself in a paragraph or less.
+12. Describe yourself in a paragraph or less.

-10. What is your current employment?
+13. What is your current employment?

-11. Do you believe some races are superior to others?
+14. Do you believe some races are superior to others?